anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 >    XML:
 >    : N/A, the requested URI is an XML namespace.

-For both entries, the reference should be updated to point to this document.

 ## The YANG Module Names Registry

-This document updates two entries in the "YANG Module Names" registry {{RFC6020}}.
+IANA is requested to register the following YANG module in the "YANG Module Names" registry [RFC6020] [RFC9890] within the "YANG Parameters" registry group.

-IANA has registered the following based on {{RFC8366}}:

 > {:compact}
 >   name: